Elevation: 6,940 ft

 This peak is not in the book.

-Rick Baugher provides the following report on the steepest peak in Onieda County.
+Rick Baugher provides the following report on the steepest peak in Oneida County.
+USGS Malad Summit

 Despite its intimidating first impression, there is an easy way to the top of New Point.
-From the I-15 frontage road along Devil Creek, drive NE up the well graded Rattlesnake Road.
-As you approach the abrupt range front at the Caribou National Forest boundary, continue east up FSR 222 and into New Canyon.
-Pass through the gorge section and park at 6200′ in open country.
-From here, hike cross country NNW to gain a spur ridge.
-Follow this ridge spur south to reach the limestone perched summit.
+From the I-15 frontage road along Devil Creek, drive northeast up the well-graded Rattlesnake Road.
+As you approach the abrupt range front at the Caribou National Forest boundary, continue east up FSR-222 and into New Canyon.
+Pass through the gorge section and park at 6,200 feet in open country.
+From here, hike cross-country NNW to gain a spur ridge.
+Follow this ridge spur south to reach the limestone-perched summit.
+On August 5, 2012, I found remains of an old fence line (early 20th Century) that ended 100 yards shy of the unoccupied summit.
+A cairn and register were placed.